Hypopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Hypopharyngeal

 Signs and symptoms of hypopharyngeal cancer include a sore throat and ear pain.

-These and other symptoms may be caused by hypopharyngeal cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by hypopharyngeal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A sore throat that does not go away.